Indonesia: Sulawesi - July 2007

-That means I'm going to come to Rantepao at the end of the day, around 18h30-19h.
-And so, and especially, to admire the mountainous landscapes, deemed splendid, the gateway to Toraja country, because we will be there before dark!
-Impossible thing with the bus of 14h ...
+That means I'm going to come to Rantepao at the end of the day, around 6:30 to 7:00.
+And so, and above all, to be able to admire the mountainous landscapes, reputedly splendid, at the gates of the Toraja country, because we will be there before nightfall!
+Impossible thing with the 2pm bus...

 I happily abandon myself to these pleasant reflections, thinking that I surely did well, when I was suspended between heaven and earth, to address all these prayers to several gods at once ...